Billionaire Profile

 Early Life

-Phil Knight was born in Portland, Oregon, on February 24, 1938.
-His father, William Knight, was a lawyer turned newspaper publisher.
-Knight grew up in Portland and attended Cleveland High School.
+Philip Hampson Knight was born on February 24, 1938, in Portland, Oregon.
+His father, William W. Knight, was a lawyer turned newspaper publisher.
+Knight grew up in the Eastmoreland neighborhood and attended Cleveland High School.
+He developed an early interest in running.
 He earned a business degree from the University of Oregon in 1959.
-During his time at the University of Oregon, he was a member of the track team.

 Rise to Success